deepakpracheta/Health-Insurance-Cross-Sell-Prediction/README.md

 which we evaluated using the different evaluation metrics.

 Comparing the ROC curve we concluded that the Random Forest model performs better..

+#### **Key points:**

+1. Customers of age between 30 to 60 are more likely to buy insurance.

+2. Customers with Vehicle_Damage are likely to buy insurance.

+3. Customers with Driving License have higher chance of buying Insurance.

+4. The variable such as Age, Previously_insured,Annual_premium are more affecting the target variable.

+5. We can see that LGBM model preform better for this dataset.

 -----------------------------------------------------